 What are operators doing?

-In order to enable social distancing, buses will be operating at a reduced capacity with only around one in four seats being available for customers and no standing allowed.
+In order to enable social distancing, buses will be operating at a reduced capacity with 45% of seats (just less than one in every two seats) being available for customers and no standing allowed.
 Operators are communicating with customers about how to social distance on board via:

-vehicle capacity signs and vinyls on each bus showing the maximum number of passengers that can be carried at any one time. - Double decker – 20, Single decker- 11, Minibus – 7, Midi bus - 10
+Vehicle capacity signs and vinyls on each bus showing the maximum number of passengers that can be carried at any one time.

 New ‘Bus Full’ messages on vehicle destination boards to advise customers when a vehicle has reached its reduced capacity.
 Drivers will only allow another passenger to board if a passenger gets off.